 I do not routinely charge a rush fee, that is, I don’t ask my clients to pay me extra just to make me translate faster.
 I work swiftly but thoughtfully for all of my clients, and I won’t accept a project if I don’t feel I have time to do it justice.
-However, I do offer a Weekend Express Service (see rates for more details), which is exclusively for projects that really need to be turned around between Friday and Monday.
-For this there is a 35% surcharge.
-Texts must be no more than 8000 words in length, and you must send all source materials to me by 3pm (UK time) on the Friday.
+However, I do offer a Weekend Express service, which is exclusively for projects that really need to be turned around between Friday and Monday.
+For this there is a 25% surcharge.
+Texts must be no more than 8000 words in length, and you must send all source materials to me by 3 pm (UK time) on the Friday.

 What payment methods do you accept?

 Once I have delivered the finished work to you, I will send you an invoice to be paid within 30 days.
-The easiest and most efficient way to pay from the UK is by electronic transfer, and you will find Tinta Viva’s account details on your invoice.
-I also accept UK cheques and PayPal.
-From outside of the UK, or if paying in a currency other than £ Sterling, I would prefer you to pay electronically via a currency broker – this is very easy to do and again, you will find guidance on your invoice.
-Alternatively, I will accept international PayPal transfers but I do need to make an additional charge for international cheques, so if possible they are best avoided.
+The easiest and most efficient way to pay from is by electronic transfer, and you will find Tinta Viva’s account details, including IBAN and SWIFT codes for international transfers, on your invoice.
+I also accept payment through PayPal.
 For full information on payment and delivery, please see my Terms of Service.

 Can I pay in advance?